 The Nominating Committee shall be chaired by the person who two years earlier served as President.
 The chair will seek to appoint a diverse committee, paying particular attention to inclusion of members of groups historically underrepresented in ASE leadership.
 The nominating committee will take account of existing diversity of the ASE leadership when constructing its list of nominees, where diversity is defined in terms of the inclusion of members of groups that have been historically and/or are currently underrepresented in economics, in the ASE, and in the ASE leadership.
 At the outset of its work the committee shall solicit recommendations for nominations from the full ASE membership, provide instructions for member-driven nominations, and give careful consideration to any recommendations that are received.
 The Committee shall then prepare a slate of candidates for approval of the Executive Council at the spring meeting.
 The chair shall obtain the consent of all approved candidates before their names are placed on the ballot.
 The instructions for member-driven nominations will include these provisions: a) The Executive Council will share with the membership its nominations by July 1; and b) members will then have until September 1 to petition to place a name into nomination for the position of Trustee.
 The July Executive Council announcement shall reiterate the procedures and deadline for member-driven nominations.

-The Association also functions through permanent committees dealing with membership and outreach, finance, publications, and the selection of winners of grants and awards.
+The Association also functions through permanent committees dealing with membership and outreach, finance, publications, diversity, equity, and inclusion, and the selection of winners of grants and awards.
 The membership and duties of these committees are as determined by the Executive Council.
 Members of permanent committees may be removed by majority vote of the Executive Council.